-- a) Include the schedule development recommendations for approach, scheduling options and logic relationships as defined by the "Primavera Model Schedule Specification" white paper provided in the RID. - b) Include all Schedule Activities. - c) Identify planned dates for start and completion of construction related to any Schedule Activity. - d) Tie all phases of Work together logically to present a total Critical Path Method (CPM) schedule in one electronic file. - e) Include the Milestone Schedule Deadlines. - f) Cost load all Payment Activities. - g) Cost load any Schedule Activities that are required to provide an aggregate cost for associated Payment Activities. - h) The cost and description of any aesthetic treatment incorporated in the Construction Work shall be separately identified for each Payment Activity at WBS Level VI. - i) Ensure that cost loaded activities are at a level of detail that allows assigned quantities to be commodity specific for consistent unit pricing. - j) Payment Activities for mobilization shall be for Work to establish and remove offices, plants, and facilities; and to move personnel, equipment, and supplies to and from the Project site to begin Work or complete Work. - k) Identify Schedule Activities with a Float of less than ten Days as critical Schedule Activities. - 1) Constrain only the Schedule Activities that represent any Milestone Schedule Deadlines with a "start on or before" or "finish on or before" constraint. - m) Include the components as described below:

-- Activity identification The Developer shall use unique and consistent activity identification numbers, textual descriptions and codes in all Project Schedule Submittals.
+- a) Include all Schedule Activities. - b) Identify planned dates for start and completion of construction related to any Schedule Activity. - c) Tie all phases of Work together logically to present a total Critical Path Method (CPM) schedule in one electronic file. - d) Include the Milestone Schedule Deadlines. - e) Cost load all Payment Activities. - f) Cost load any Schedule Activities that are required to provide an aggregate cost for associated Payment Activities. - g) The cost and description of any aesthetic treatment incorporated in the Construction Work shall be separately identified for each Payment Activity at WBS Level VI. - h) Ensure that cost loaded activities are at a level of detail that allows assigned quantities to be commodity specific for consistent unit pricing. - i) Payment Activities for mobilization shall be for Work to establish and remove offices, plants, and facilities; and to move personnel, equipment, and supplies to and from the Project site to begin Work or complete Work. - j) Identify Schedule Activities with a Float of less than ten Days as critical Schedule Activities. - k) Constrain only the Schedule Activities that represent any Milestone Schedule Deadlines with a "start on or before" or "finish on or before" constraint. - 1) Include the components as described below: - Activity identification The Developer shall use unique and consistent activity identification numbers, textual descriptions and codes in all Project Schedule Submittals.
 Each Schedule Activity shall have a detailed, concise description of the Work represented by the activity title.
 Descriptions will indicate definable items of Work typically starting with a verb.
 The activity identification numbers relating to a specific activity title or description shall remain unchanged and connected to the original activity title or description throughout the duration of the Work.
 Payment Activity identification numbering should contain one or more characters that uniquely identify them as Payment Activities.
-A Schedule Activity's scope.
-The scope or purpose of a Schedule Activity shall not be changed except through a Change Order, or Compensation or Relief Event. - Early and late dates Early dates shall be based on proceeding with the Work as early as allowed in the CDA Documents.
+A Schedule Activity's description may only be changed to clarify a Schedule Activity's scope.
+The scope or purpose of a Schedule Activity shall not be changed except through a Change Order, or Compensation or Relief Event.

+• Early and late dates - Early dates shall be based on proceeding with the Work as early as allowed in the CDA Documents.
 Late dates shall be based on completing the Work required for each Service Commencement, even if the Developer anticipates early achievement of each Service Commencement.